How to Become a Physicians, Pathologists in Virginia

 Obtain Virginia licensure or certification

 Virginia may require specific licensing or professional certification for physicians, pathologistss.
-Requirements vary by state — contact the Virginia Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Virginia Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Virginia

-Virginia employs 90 physicians, pathologists.
+Virginia employs 110 physicians, pathologists.
+The highest concentrations are in Richmond.

 Physicians, Pathologists salary range in Virginia